Wills & LIving Wills

 A living will describes your specific wishes on how a hospital would provide life support if you should ever have an illness that allows no chance of recovery.
 There are several other documents that can be used for more advanced estate planning.

 A health care directive is your authorization given to someone else to make health care decisions for you if you should ever be unable to make those decisions for yourself.
 Unless you say otherwise, the person you name has the same authority to make health care decisions as you have.

 Durable power of attorney

-The knowledgeable and professional estate planning attorneys at Tuesley Hall Konopa can help business owners and individuals plan for the future, preserve assets, minimize tax consequences and guide you in the attainment of your financial goals.
-Call 574.232.3538 to schedule a consultation appointment.
+The knowledgeable and professional estate planning attorneys at Tuesley Hall Konopa can help business owners and individuals plan for the future, by preserving assets, minimizing tax consequences and guiding you in the attainment of your financial goals.
+Call 574.232.3538 to schedule an appointment.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.